 c.
-1300, "great tower of a castle," from Old French donjon "great tower of a castle" (12c.), from Gallo-Roman *dominionem, from Late Latin dominium, from Latin dominus "master" (of the castle), from domus "house" (from PIE root *dem- "house, household").
-Sense of "castle keep" led to "strong (underground) cell" in English early 14c.
+1300, "great tower of a castle," from Old French donjon "great tower of a castle" (12c.), from Gallo-Roman *dominionem, from Late Latin dominium, from Latin dominus "master" (of the castle), from domus "house" (from PIE root *dem- "house, household"), so called probably for its commanding position or strength.
+Sense of "castle keep" led to that of "strong (underground) cell" in English early 14c.
 The original sense went with the variant donjon.